drdanmorris/pangea-gamma-phonegap/README.md

 ##Getting Started

 ####Install Node.JS
 Node.JS is a platform built on Chrome's JS runtime for building fast, scalable network applications.  **Phonegap** is built on Node.JS, as is the **Grunt** Task Runner.
-We also have a web server and back-end 'View Broker' which are built on Node.JS.
+We also have a web server and back-end View Broker which are built on Node.JS.

 To install node visit http://nodejs.org/ and hit the Install button.